GTFoster/GTFoster.github.io/content/post/climateChange_SDM/index.md

  - Various small things, including improving plotting outputs, clarifying a few worksheet questions, etc.

 I'm very happy with how implementation across sections went this semester.
-I gave a simple Likert self-assessment of students' confidence in their ability to meet LO's befoe the lab & one week after the lab, and unsurprisingly student self-assessment scores increased significantly across all the LOs I asked about.
+I gave a simple Likert self-assessment of students' confidence in their ability to meet the associated Learning Objectives before the lab & one week after the lab, and unsurprisingly student self-assessment scores increased significantly across all the LOs I asked about.

 {{< figure src="Likert_Assessment_F25_Violin.png">}}